DJ Buddha: Collaborations

 DJ Buddha soon began building relationships with the artists whose music he had been promoting.
 He worked alongside reggae artist, Mighty Mystic in which he began creating records and collaborating with other reggae artists such as Mr. Easy, Tantro Metro & Devonte, Mr. Vegas, Red Rat, and T.O.K.
 It was when he met dancehall reggae group, T.O.K. that he became their official DJ for about 6 years.
 While on the road with T.O.K., Buddha created the remix for "Gal Yuh A Lead", featuring T.O.K., Beenie Man, & Nina Sky, which was one of his first songs to gain major airplay.
 He also created two different promotional mixtape samplers of T.O.K and Lady Saw for reggae indie label VP Records.

 He has worked on remixes with other artists like Pitbull, Daddy Yankee, Machel Montano, Lil Jon, N.O.R.E., etc. In 2004 Daddy Yankee's "Gasolina" was remixed by DJ Buddha, featuring Cuban-American rapper, Pitbull and N.O.R.E., and first appeared on Caribbean Connection Volume 2.
 It was a smash hit.
 Later that summer, Lil Jon mixed his own vocals to the remix, which was featured on his Crunk Juice album.
 In 2005 he teamed up with Pitbull again on "She's Hotter Remix" featuring T.O.K.
 He later became Pitbull's official DJ and joined him on the road for the next 6 years.

 Buddha has been a part of the 25th anniversary of Michael Jackson's Bad album, doing the 2012 edit of Bad with Afrojack & Pitbull.
 Also co-produced with Marc Kinchen & Big Syphe the theme song for the Men In Black 3 film, titled "Back In Time".
 Buddha recently (2014) won a grammy for his work on the song Echa Pa'lla (Manos Pa'rriba) - Pitbull featuring Papayo.

+In recent years

+In 2012, Buddha started a record label (Therapist Music) & publishing company (Therapist Music Publishing), that has found success in different aspects in the music industry.

+Inducted into the Boys & Girls Club of Lawrence (Mass.)
+Alumni Hall of Fame on Nov.
+19, 2015.

-In 2016, Buddha was the music superviser to the Nick Cannon directed feature film, King of the Dancehall (film).
+In 2016 Credited as a music supervisor on Nick Cannon’s feature King of the Dancehall (premiered at TIFF 2016).

-2017, Buddha released his first single with dancehall artist Munga, titled WAAR, which has over 15 million streams on Spotify.